IHTSDO/snowstorm-lite/readme.md

 ## Limitations
 - Only supports the FHIR API
-- Only supports SNOMED CT
 - Read only
-- Only supports the SNOMED CT International Edition at this time
+- Only supports one snapshot of the SNOMED CT International Edition at this time
   - Support for other SNOMED CT editions and include multiple language search is planned

 ## Technical Details